 If the pump is getting too hot during pulse mode (or after stop), the Pulse Mode will stop and ATS system will automatically go to a cool down cycle.
 During cool down cycle, the pump will turn on full speed with flashing letter "C" displayed in the panel.
-The ATS system will run 5 minutes and then turn off.
-Pulse Mode is disabled during cool down cycle.
+The ATS system will run until pump temperature goes down and then turn off.
+Pulse Mode is disabled during cool down cycle and cool down cycle will take between 10 to 30 minutes.